Guidelines for Creating Promotional Materials

 The university wordmark is the primary component of the California State University, Northridge graphic identity system.

 The official university seal depicts the San Fernando Valley’s heritage of mission settlement, the mountain ranges that bound the valley, the sun, and a quill and paper encircled by the words “California State University, Northridge” and “1958.”

 Please use the official CSUN wordmark on all promotional materials as well as the name of the college and your department (and center of institute, if applicable).

 Except on business collateral, use of the seal is optional on publications, but is usually reserved for more formal communications.

-A: Please follow your sense of decorum keeping in mind that your materials represent the college and the university.
+A: University guidelines are coming soon, but for now, please follow your sense of decorum, keeping in mind that your materials represent the college and the university.
 Here's a checklist: